westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 # Shingled Magnetic Recording

-Shingled Magnetic Recording (SMR) is a magnetic storage data recording technology used in hard disk drives (HDDs) to provide increased areal density compared to same-generation drives using conventional magnetic recording (CMR) technology, resulting in a higher overall per-drive storage capacity.
+Shingled Magnetic Recording (SMR) is a magnetic storage data recording technology that is used in hard disk drives (HDDs).
+Compared to drives of the same generation that use conventional magnetic recording (CMR) technology, Shingled Magnetic Recording (SMR) provides increased areal density.
+This increased areal density results in a higher overall per-drive storage capacity when compared to CMR drives.

 ## SMR Overview

 Conventional magnetic recording places gaps between recording tracks on HDDs to account for Track mis-registration (TMR) budget.
-These separators impact areal density, as portions of the platter surface are not being fully utilized.
+These separators impact areal density, because portions of the platter surface are not fully utilized.
-Shingled magnetic recording removes the gaps between tracks by writing tracks in an overlapping manner, forming a pattern similar to shingles on a roof.
-Physically, this is done by writing the data sequentially, then overlapping (or “shingling”) it with another track of data.
-By repeating this process, more data tracks can be placed on each magnetic surface.
+Shingled magnetic recording removes the gaps between tracks by writing the tracks in an overlapping manner, forming a pattern similar to the shingles on a roof.
+Physically, this is done by writing the data sequentially and then overlapping (or “shingling”) it with another track of data.
+By repeating this process, more data tracks can be placed on each magnetic surface than can be placed on an equal amount of magnetic surface in a drive that uses conventional magnetic recording technology.
 The figure below illustrates this principle.

 <Image src="intro-smr-tracks.png"
 title="SMR disks overlapping tracks"/>

-The write head designed for SMR drives is wider than required for a single track of data.
-It produces a stronger magnetic field suitable for magnetizing films of high coercivity.
-Once one track has been written, the recording head is advanced by only part of its width, so the next track will partially overwrite the previous one, leaving only a narrow band for reading.
+The write head that is designed for SMR drives is wider than is necessary for it to write a single track of data.
+This greater width produces a stronger magnetic field that is suitable for magnetizing films of high coercivity.
+After one track has been written, the recording head is advanced by only part of its width.
+This means that the next track partially overwrites the previous one, leaving only a narrow band of the previous track readable.

-Overlapping tracks are grouped into bands called zones of fixed capacity for more effective data organization and partial update capability.
-Recording gaps between zones are laid to prevent data overwrite by the wide write head from one zone to another.
+Overlapping tracks are grouped into bands called "zones".
+These zones are of fixed capacity, which promotes effective data organization and partial update capability.
+Recording gaps are placed between zones to prevent data from being overwritten by the wide write head.
+These gaps ensure that the wide write head does not overwrite the first track of a zone when it is writing the last track of the preceding zone on the same surface.

 <Image src="intro-smr-zones.png"
 title="SMR disks track organization"/>

 ## Fundamental Implications of SMR

-Because of the shingled format of SMR, all data streams must be organized and written sequentially to the media.
-While the methods of SMR implementation may differ (see SMR Implementations section below), the data nonetheless must be written to the media sequentially.
-Consequently, should a particular data sector need to be modified or re-written, the entire “band” of tracks (zone) must be re-written.
-Because the modified data sector is potentially under another “shingle” of data, direct modification is not permitted, unlike traditional CMR drives
+The shingled format of SMR dictates that all data streams must be organized and written sequentially to the media.
+There are different methods of implementing SMR (see SMR Implementations section below), but the data must be written to the media sequentially regardless of which method is used.
+If a particular data sector has to be modified or re-written, then the entire band of tracks (the "zone") must be re-written.
+Because the modified data sector could be under another “shingle” of data, direct modification is not permitted.
+This is never the case in traditional CMR drives.

-In the case of SMR, the entire row of shingles above the modified track of the sector to modify needs to be rewritten in the process.
-SMR hard disks still provide true random-read capability, allowing rapid data access like any traditional CMR drive.
+To modify a track in a sector (when using SMR), you must rewrite the row of shingles above the sector containing the target track.
+SMR hard disks provide true random-read capability, allowing rapid data access in the way that you've come to expect from traditional CMR drives.
 This makes SMR an excellent technology candidate for both active archive and higher-performance sequential workloads.

 ## SMR Interface Implementations

-The command interface of SMR disks can take different forms, referred to as models, with visible differences from the host and user point of view.
+The command interface of SMR disks can take different forms.
+These forms are referred to as "models", and their differences impacts hosts and users.
 It is important to understand these differences, as not all implementation options are appropriate for a particular storage application.
 The three models that are in use today are:

 * **Host Managed** This model accommodates only sequential write workloads to deliver both predictable performance and control at the host level.
-  Host-software modifications are required to use host managed SMR drives.
+  Modifications to host software are required to use host managed SMR drives.

-* **Drive Managed** This model deals with the sequential write constraint internally, providing a bacward compatible interface.
+* **Drive Managed** This model respects the sequential write constraint internally and provides a backwards-compatible interface.
 Drive managed disks accommodate both sequential and random writing.

-* **Host Aware** This model offers the convenience and flexibility of the drive managed model, that is, backward compatibility with regular disks, while also providing the same host control interface as host managed models.
+* **Host Aware** This model offers backwards compatibility with regular disks in the same way that the drive-managed model does, but also provides the same host control interface provided by host-managed models.

-### Host Managed Model
+### Host-Managed Model

-The host managed model does not provide backwards-compatibility with legacy host storage stacks, but rather, delegates management of the SMR sequential write constraint to the host.
-This is the key difference from drive managed
-disks: host managed devices do not allow any random write operations within (sequential write required) zones.
+The host-managed model does not provide backwards compatibility with legacy host storage stacks.
+Instead, it delegates management of the SMR "sequential write constraint" to the host.
+This is the key difference between host-managed disks and drive-managed disks: host-managed devices do not allow random write operations within (sequential write required) zones.

-With the host managed model, the device blocks are organized in a number of zones ranging from one to potentially many thousands.
-There are two types of
-zones: sequential write required zones and optional conventional zones.
-Conventional zones, which typically occupy a very small percentage of the overall drive capacity, can accept random writes and are typically used to store metadata.
-Sequential write required zones occupy the majority of the overall drive capacity where the device enforces sequentiality of all write commands within each zone.
-It should be noted that with the Host Managed model, random read commands are supported and perform comparably to that of standard drives.
+In the host-managed model, device blocks are organized into zones that can number anywhere from one to many thousands.
+There are two types of zones: (1) sequential write-required zones and (2) conventional zones (which are optional).
+Conventional zones, which typically occupy a very small percentage of a drive's overall capacity, can accept random writes and are usually used to store metadata.
+Sequential-write-required zones occupy the majority of the drive's overall capacity.
+In the Host Managed model, random read commands are supported and perform comparably to random read commands on standard drives.

-The host must manage all write operations to be in sequence within a particular sequential write required zone by following a write pointer.
-Once data is written to the zone, the write pointer increments to indicate the starting point of the next write operation in that zone.
-Any out-of-order writes, that is, a write operation not starting at the zone write pointer location, will force the drive to abort the operation and flag an error.
+The host must manage all write operations.
+This is done by using the write pointer to enforce sequential writing within sequential write required zones.
+After data has been written to a zone, the write pointer increments in order to indicate the starting point of the next write operation in that zone.
+Any out-of-order writes (write operations that do not start at the zone write pointer location) force the drive to abort the operation and flag an error.
 Recovery from such an error is the responsibility of the controlling host software.
-This enforcement allows host managed devices to deliver predictable performance.
+This enforcement allows host-managed devices to deliver predictable performance.

-### Drive Managed Model
+### Drive-Managed Model

-In the drive managed SMR disk model the drive deals with the sequential write constraint internally, providing a backwards compatible interface.
-The performance characteristics of drive managed SMR disks will however depend on the applications used and workloads executed.
+In the drive-managed SMR disk model, the drive respects the sequential write constraint internally without exposing this constraint to the host software.
+Thisprovides a backwards-compatible interface.
+The performance characteristics of drive-managed SMR disks depend on the internal disk firmware implementation, applications used and the workloads executed.

 ### Host Aware Model

-The host aware model is the superset of the host managed and drive managed models as it simultaneously preserves compatibility with legacy host storage stacks (backward compatibility with regular disks) and provides the same set of commands for a host to tightly control the disk write operation handling.
+The host aware model is the superset of the host managed and drive managed models as it simultaneously preserves compatibility with legacy host storage stacks (backwards compatibility with regular disks) and provides the same set of commands for a host to tightly control the disk write operation handling.

 Similarly to drive managed disks, the performance of host aware disks when used